reflectoring/reflectoring.github.io/content/blog/2023/2023-03-13-apollo-graphql-nodejs-server.md

 - Large-scale applications with complex data requirements, GraphQL's ability to provide only the data that is needed for each query can greatly improve performance by reducing network overhead.
 - Application requires multiple clients with different data requirements, GraphQL's flexible nature makes it easier to manage and maintain a consistent API across different platforms and devices.
 - A hybrid pattern where applications access and manage data from multiple sources, For example, imagine a dashboard that displays data from multiple sources, such as logging services, backends for consumption statistics, and third-party analytics tools that capture end-user interactions.

+## Prerequisites:
+To follow along, you'll need the following:
+- Basic knowledge of JavaScript
+- Node and npm installed on your computer: A fundamental understanding of Node.js is required.
+- A Curious mind.

 ## Getting the Project Started